tyyrok/pinger/README.md

 1. Start services:`./start.sh` or `docker-compose up --build -d`
 2. Subscribe to bot notifications by sending `/start` command to your bot
 3. Unsubscribe from bot sending `/stop` commnand to your bot
+4. Get instant status of added hosts by sending `/status`